SaiyajinK/Minimal-Dark-for-Steam/README.md

 ## `🎨 Customize theme with the color of your choice!🎨` <br>

+I'm not a fan of heavy interfaces with "uncoordinated" colors.
+So I did my best to have a theme with matching colorimetry.
+In building the skin, I defined a function on many elements that injects the color code defined in the configuration file across the entire skin and webkit. <br>

 How change the skin color ? <br>
 1. Open `-config.css-` with notepad++ and modify `line 4` and `line 5`. <br>
 2. Open `-webkit.css-` and modify `line 8` and `line 9` ; save and reload Steam. <br>

 ⚠️ note: color settings reset with each update (for now).<br>

-`More simply` : If you use the base color (which is Steam's default color, light blue): no problem since it is the base of the skin.<br>
+More simply : If you use the base color (which is Steam's default color, light blue): no problem since it is the base of the skin.<br>

-`On the other hand` : If you use a custom color: you will have to redefine the custom color during EACH update (for the moment) whether manual (by opening millenium from Steam settings) or automatic (when launching or restarting Steam).<br>
+On the other hand : If you use a custom color: you will have to redefine the custom color during EACH update (for the moment) whether manual (by opening millenium from Steam settings) or automatic (when launching or restarting Steam).<br>

-`Why ?` : This is because Millennium, during an update reloads the entire Github directory and not just the updated files.<br>
+Why ? : This is because Millennium, during an update reloads the entire Github directory and not just the updated files.<br>
 I passed the information on to the dev, I'm waiting for his return (the problem does not occur with SFP).<br>

 🗣️ Dev response : Millennium will be updated soon to resolve this issue to only update files changed during a skin update.